 Todd is a U.S. Marine Corps veteran and infantry officer with 31 years of service to our Nation.
-A native of Auburn, Maine, he enlisted in the Marine Corps in 1985 and attained the rank of Sergeant before becoming an infantry officer.
+A native of Auburn, Maine, he enlisted in the Marine Corps in 1985 and attained the rank of Sergeant before becoming an infantry officer in 1991.
 He commanded at each rank and most recently served as the Commanding Officer, The Basic School from 2012 to 2014.
 He also served as the Commanding Officer, 3rd Battalion, 2nd Marines from 2005 to 2007 – deploying the Battalion to Iraq in 2006-2007, where they conducted counter-insurgency operations in Ramadi and Fallujah.
 Previously, he served as the Executive Officer for 3rd Battalion, 5th Marines – deploying in support of Operation Iraqi Freedom in 2004-2005.
 During this deployment he fought in Operation Al FAJR in Fallujah, Iraq where he was wounded several times in close quarters combat with the enemy.
 He is also a veteran of numerous other operations and 11 unit deployments overseas.

-Todd is also the 1990 recipient of the 1990 Boston Semper Fidelis Society’s Leadership Award.
-In June 2006, Todd received “an expression of sentiment” from the Maine State Legislature “for gallantry in action against the enemy of the United States.”
-In 2007, Todd was selected as the “Maine Hero” for the Department of Defense’s “50 Heroes of the 50 States” Program.
+Todd is also the 1990 recipient of the Boston Semper Fidelis Society’s Leadership Award.
+In June 2006, he received “an expression of sentiment” from the Maine State Legislature “for gallantry in action against the enemy of the United States.”
+In 2007, he was recognized as the “Maine Hero” for the Department of Defense’s “50 Heroes of the 50 States” Program.
 He is the 2009 recipient of the Business Executives for National Security (BENS) Leadership Award.

 Todd developed a love for fly fishing growing up in Maine chasing its abundant native brook trout and landlocked salmon in its numerous lakes and streams.
 Todd reconnected with fly fishing after joining the Project Healing Waters’ Fly Fishing program at Fort Belvoir, Virginia upon the recommendation of his physical therapist in March 2015.
 As a participant and volunteer, Todd recognized the remarkable physical and emotional transformation that the Project Healing Waters Program initiated for him and for his fellow participants and he decided that he wanted to join its exceptional team after his medical retirement from the military in 2016.